 The File menu has several interesting features.
 You already know about the buttons that are necessary to open or log in to your trading account.
-With the help of Print button, you can print the whole platform window, or a dashboard with the chart.
+With the help of the Print button, you can print the whole platform window or a dashboard with the chart.

 If you have accidentally closed the table with the important settings, you can restore it using the Open Deleted button in the File menu.

 The following feature is an important one and I recommend that all traders use it if you are trading many different financial instruments.
 It makes no sense to keep more than 6-8 charts at a time – even on the big screens – especially if they contain the indicators and the other graphic elements.
 To optimize space, it is better to save your desktop as a profile.